Wattful/Advanced-TF2-Trading/README.md

 # Setup
 Clone the repository.
 To use this bot, you must have a Steam account (obviously) and a Backpack.tf API key.
+### Node.js dependencies
+You must have [Node.js](https://nodejs.org/en/) installed on your computer and added to the PATH.
+Otherwise, the bot will crash and give an ambiguous error message.
+The Node.js portion of the bot has several dependencies.
+To install these, first you must have [Node Package Manager](https://www.npmjs.com/) installed on your computer.
+For each package, navigate to the src/trading folder and type `npm install <package>`, replacing `<package>` with the name of the package.
+Here are the dependencies:
+* steam-tradeoffer-manager
+* steam-user
+* steamcommunity
+* steam-totp
+* readline

 ### Config File
 The bot's config is located in Configuration.java.
 The config contains several constant values.
 By default, the values are empty.